Hiraç Yagan

 Hiraç Yagan (Հրաչ Յագան, born 3 January 1989) is a retired football midfielder.
 Born in Belgium, he represented Armenia at international level.
-He is currently the sporting director of FC Stade Nyonnais.
+He is currently the sporting director of Stade Lausanne Ouchy.

 Club career

 Standard Liège

 Yagan began his career with Lierse S.K. and was scouted by Standard Liège in July 2006.
 He scored on his debut for Standard Liège against Tubize on 14 February 2009.
 In January 2010, he was loaned out to Tubize until July 2010.

 International career

 Armenia U21

 Though born in Belgium, Yagan chose to represent his country of descent and was called up for Armenia U-21 on 17 April 2009, just three days later played his first international match here.

 He scored his first goal on his second game against Switzerland U-21 on 4 September 2009.

 Armenia national team

 He made his debut for Armenia against Moldova on 12 August 2009.

 Western Armenia

 Yagan has also turned out for Western Armenia, a team representing the Armenian indigenous people primarily from the region of Western Armenia which lays in today's Turkey.